When is Moon Knight released on Disney+?

 The collection will revolve round Marc Spector, a former CIA agent whose life was saved by the Moon God Khonshu.

 After Marc kills his terrorist nemesis Bushman, he turns into a superhero and takes on the moniker of Moon Knight.
-At the least, that’s the way it goes within the comics anyway…
+Not less than, that’s the way it goes within the comics anyway…

 When is Moon Knight launched on Disney ?